 The men were loaded onto ships while British soldiers went from house to house gathering the women, children and elderly to be put on other ships, separated from their families.
 Somewhere between 12,000 and 18,000 Acadians were loaded onto the ships which set sail for the colonies.

-British colonists were invited to head north and take whatever land, homes, grain and possessions they found in Acadia, though many of the homes and barns had been burned to the ground by British troops.
+The British loyalists in the colonies were told to head north and take whatever land, homes, grain and possessions they found in Acadia, though many of the homes and barns had been burned to the ground by British troops.
 Meanwhile, most of the Acadians aboard ships died of starvation and diseases such as smallpox before they reached any port.
 The Acadians who reached Providence Harbor were not allowed to disembark because they were Catholic and Rhode Island was a Protestant state.
 Thousands died aboard ships in Providence Harbor.

 The stories were similar in many of the states.
 Many thousands of Acadians died aboard British ships, at sea, and in harbors, separated from their loved ones.
 Many Acadian children were indentured to British colonists… and you thought our only slaves were Africans!